 The department reserves individual studies to highly motivated students who are judged responsible and capable enough to work independently.
 Such courses might entail original research, but usually they are reading-oriented, allowing students to explore in depth topics that interest them or that supplement aspects of the major.
-Normally, students may pursue individual study only if they have taken all the courses offered by the department in that particular area of the curriculum.
+Students may pursue individual study only if they have taken all the courses offered by the department in that particular area of the curriculum.
 An individual study course cannot duplicate a course or topic being concurrently offered.
 Exceptions to this rule are at the discretion of the instructor and department chair.

-To enroll, a student must seek permission of the instructor and department chair, ideally during the semester before the individual study is to take place.
+Students must secure the agreement of an instructor to provide guidance and supervision of the course.
 The instructor and student agree on the nature of the work expected (e.g., several short papers, one long paper, an in-depth project, a public presentation, a lengthy general outline and annotated bibliography).
 The level should be advanced, with work on a par with a 300- or 400-level course.
 The student and instructor should meet on a regular basis, with the schedule to be determined by the instructor in consultation with the student.
-Individual studies may be taken for .5 or .25 unit, at the discretion of the instructor.
+Individual studies may be taken for .25 or .50 unit, at the discretion of the instructor.
+A maximum of .50 unit of IS may count towards major or minor requirements in RLST department.
+A student is permitted to take only one .5 unit of IS in the department (one .5 unit course or two .25 unit courses).
+A student must present a petition with compelling reasons in order to obtain special permission to take an additional IS course.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar's deadline.
 Prerequisite: GPA of at least 3.0.
-Exceptions (e.g., for languages not regularly taught at Kenyon) are granted at the discretion of the instructor, with the approval of the department chair.
+Exceptions (e.g., languages not taught at Kenyon are granted at the discretion of the instructor, with the approval of the department chair.)

-RLST 497Y SENIOR HONORS Credit: 0.5 Prerequisite: permission of department.
+RLST 497Y SENIOR HONORS

+Prerequisite: permission of department.

-RLST 498Y SENIOR HONORS Credit: 0.5 Prerequisite: permission of department.
+RLST 498Y SENIOR HONORS

+Prerequisite: permission of department.